 Going for a walk might help your partner calm down, but you might find going for a walk when you’re upset causes you to allow your mind to race more.

-It’s important to develop your own toolkit of self-soothing skills that you’ll find useful.
+It’s important to develop your own toolkit of self-soothing skills that you’ll find useful in reducing your stress level on a regular basis.
 You may need to experiment with a variety of the ones listed above before you find what works right for you.